innovationwizard/wife/ROADMAP_APP_STORES.md

 ## Overview

-Wife App is a task management tool focused on the stakeholder capture feature.
+Wife App is a task management tool focused on the wife capture feature.
 The promotional angle: **"Stop nagging.
 Start tracking."**

 This roadmap will guide you through converting your existing Next.js PWA into native iOS and Android apps and submitting them to both app stores.